Kings Creek, Queensland: History

 An undated map shows allotments for sale in the township of King's Creek (27.892°S 151.912°E), situated on the "Clifton Estate".
 The allotments were adjacent to the South-Western railway line, close to King's Creek railway station, and the watercourse King's Creek.
-An article in the Darling Downs Gazette on 20 June 1885 notes the sale of allotments at the new township of King's Creek.
+In June 1885, all of the allotments at the new township of King's Creek were sold but there was limited interest in the farm sites outside the town as the prices were thought to be too high.
+The township failed to develop; that land is now used for farming.

-In 1907 a Methodist church was built at Kings Creek.
+In December 1906, a Methodist church was opened at Kings Creek.